Blog

 Maintaining compliance requires keeping track of large volumes of forms and mailing addresses and visiting multiple jurisdictional websites to facilitate online payments.
 Businesses that can’t keep up run the risk of triggering audits, governmental interference and incurring costly expenses in the form of penalties and interest fees.

-Whether the business is paying sales and use taxes, property taxes, excise taxes, business licenses and/or registrations – or some combination thereof – it’s a complicated environment.
+Whether the business is paying sales and use taxes, property taxes, excise taxes, business licenses and registrations, or some combination thereof, it’s a complicated environment.

 Managing Taxes Can Be Costly & Inefficient